ntamle/ntamle.github.io/_pages/about.md

 ---
 Hello!
 I am a postdoctoral researcher in the team [DAO](https://dao-ljk.imag.fr/), at LJK, Université Grenoble Alpes.
 I work on statistical aspects of Wasserstein distributionally robust optimization.

-Previously, I completed my PhD (October 2023) at Toulouse School of Economics (TSE) and ANITI, supervized by Jérôme Bolte (TSE) and Edouard Pauwels (formerly IRIT, Université Toulouse 3-now TSE).
+Previously, I completed my PhD (October 2023) at Toulouse School of Economics (TSE) and ANITI, supervized by Jérôme Bolte and Edouard Pauwels.
 I worked on stochastic, nonsmooth and nonconvex optimization in machine learning.

 ## Pre-prints

-* Universal Generalization Guarantees for Wasserstein Distributionally Robust Models, T. Le and J. Malick, submitted to ICML 2024
+* Universal Generalization Guarantees for Wasserstein Distributionally Robust Models, T. Le and J. Malick, under review.

 ## Publications